vinceimbat/vinceimbat/content/thoughts/dream log.md

 ---
 [[2023-09-08]]:

-- I was with [[thoughts/jesa suganob|Jesa Suganob]].
+- I was with [[jesa suganob|Jesa Suganob]].
 We wanted to hang out with an adult male friend but we were afraid to ask.
 So Jesa just tried to buy him food.
 There's a line of white stalls with vendors.
 - I replaced Lea with Kris Ann.
 We were walking together toward somewhere.
 My arm was around her shoulder.

 [[2023-09-05]]: